The “No Thank you Bite” for your picky eater: Does it work?

 Kids have control over very little in their lives.
 One of the things they do have control over is if they eat.
 So if they feel that pressure and lack of control, they will try and exert some control.
 Like by refusing to eat…

-As a caveat – for some children, the three-bite or the one-bite rule might work.
-If your child tastes the food for the first time, they might decide, “this is yummy.
+As a caveat, the three-bite or one-bite rule might work for some children.
+If your child tastes the food for the first time, they might decide, “This is yummy.
 I’m going to eat more of it.”

 But most picky eaters are stubborn.
 Or may physically have difficulty eating if they have oral motor, sensory or other medical challenges that haven’t been dealt with.
 And it definitely won’t work for them.